Sphereon-Opensource/OID4VC/README.md

 # Packages
 There are 2 main packages in this mono-repository

-## OpenID4VCI Client
+## OpenID for VCI Client

 The OpenID4VCI client is typically used in wallet type of applications, where the user is receiving the credential(s).
 More info can be found in the client [README](./packages/client/README.md)

-## OpenID4VCI Issuer
+## OpenID for VCI Issuer

-The OpenID4VCI issuer is used in issuer type applications, where an organization is issuiing the credential(s).
-More info can be found in the client [README](./packages/issuer/README.md).
-This package is currently undergoing development, and not ready to be used yet!
+The OpenID4VCI issuer is used in issuer type applications, where an organization is issuing the credential(s).
+More info can be found in the issuer [README](./packages/issuer/README.md).
+Please not that the Issuer is a library.
+It has some examples how to run it with REST endpoints.
+If you however are looking for a full solution we suggest our [SSI SDK](https://github.com/Sphereon-Opensource/ssi=sdk) or the [demo](https://github.com/Sphereon-Opensource/OID4VCI-demo)

 # Flows